Van Geemen--Sarti involutions and elliptic fibrations on K3 surfaces double cover of $\mathbb{P}^2$: Background materials

 \begin{example} \end{example}

 \begin{example} {\rm Let $\mathcal{E}$ be an elliptic fibration on a K3 surface.
-For each section $P\in MW(\mathcal{E})$ there exists a non--symplectic involution $\beta_P$.
+For each section $P\in \MW(\mathcal{E})$ there exists a non--symplectic involution $\beta_P$.
 Indeed a rational point $P$ on an elliptic curve $E$ defines the involution $\beta_P:Q\mapsto P-Q$, $Q\in E$.
-In particular such an involution extends to an involution of the fibration if $P$ is a section and it is a non--symplectic involution because it is the composition of the hyperelliptic involution (which is non--symplectic) and a translation (which is symplectic).
+In particular, such an involution extends to an involution of the fibration if $P$ is a section.
+This involution is non--symplectic because it is the composition of the hyperelliptic involution (which is non--symplectic) and a translation (which is symplectic).
 The involution $\beta_P$ preserves the fibers.
 If $P$ is the zero of the Mordell--Weil group, then $\beta_P$ is the hyperelliptic involution. }\end{example}